Delayed sleep phase disorder

 Print this page

-• Delayed sleep phase disorder (DSPD) is a sleep problem where your body's internal clock (circadian rhythm) is shifted by 2 hours or more, causing problems with falling asleep and waking up at a normal time.
+Delayed sleep phase disorder (DSPD) is a sleep problem where your body's internal clock (24 hour circadian rhythm) is shifted by up to 2 hours or more, causing problems with falling asleep and waking up at a normal time.

-• DSPD can occur at any age but it’s more common in teenagers and young adults, and may make it hard to wake in time for school or work.
+DSPD can occur at any age but it’s more common in teenagers and young adults, and may make it hard to wake in time for school or work.
+It can occur if you have an irregular sleep schedule (eg, if you're a shift worker) or if you're travelling across time zones (jet lag).
+It may also occur if you're bed-bound due to an illness or if you're affected by a neurological illness such as a stroke.

 Note: Delayed sleep phase disorder is also called delayed sleep phase syndrome.

-People with DSPD fall asleep and wake later than they want to and later than is socially acceptable or later than usual sleep and wake times.
+People with DSPD fall asleep and wake later than they want to, later than is socially acceptable or later than usual sleep and wake times.

-• Sleep and wake times are delayed by at least 2 hours and may be delayed by up to 3 to 6 hours.
+• Sleep and wake times are delayed by up to 2 hours or more.

 • For example, they might not be able to go to sleep until 4 am and find it hard to wake up until the afternoon.